-- 1 tbsp butter
+- 1 tablespoon butter

-- 1/2 cup grated gouda cheese
+- ½ cup grated gouda cheese

 - salt and pepper

 - Add half of the beer and stir until it is fully absorbed.
-Add the remaining beer and stir until it is fully absorbed.
+Add remaining beer and stir until it is fully absorbed.
 Add a ladle of the chicken stock and cook until fully absorbed, stirring frequently.
 Continue adding the stock in increments once the rice appears almost dry.
 Cook until the rice appears creamy and is al dente, about 20-30 minutes total.